-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

-response/attendance comments received not accepted and reasons applicable)
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) complaints come from 1) persons with disabilities, 2) race and national origin, and 3) familial status and receipt of public assistance.
+There needs to be a focus on providing people with second chances to overcome barriers such as low credit, past records, incarceration, etc. with the first step to empowerment being housing, followed by addressing quality- of-life issues. and reasons

-complaints come

-from 1) persons

-with disabilities, 2)

-race and national

-origin, and 3)

-familial status and

-receipt of public

-assistance.
-There

-needs to be a focus

-on providing

-people with second

-chances to

-overcome barriers

-such as low credit,

-past records,

-incarceration, etc.

-with the first step

-to empowerment

-being housing,

-followed by

-addressing quality-

-of-life issues.